 |..||Index | Contact | Projects | Publications | Videos|

-Certified in Education Policy (FSU), he served as senior liaison to the Office of Florida Governor for the University Of Miami, Sylvester Cancer Institute evaluating tobacco policies; taught sociology and research methods at Florida Agricultural and Mechanical University; and the social sciences of education at Florida State University.
+He served as senior liaison to the Office of Florida Governor for the University Of Miami, Sylvester Cancer Institute evaluating tobacco policies; taught sociology and research methods at Florida Agricultural and Mechanical University; and the social sciences of education at Florida State University.

 Proficient in English, Spanish and Mandarin, he is a contributing author to the Social Psychology Collections at the Bodleian Social Science Library of the University of Oxford, and the University of Cambridge Library.

 |© 2020 Mantis Institute, Asia||